runa-labs/clj-hazelcast/README.md

 	(fn [k v] [k 1])

 ###Reducer
-runs the reducer function rf over the content. rf is a function of two arguments, value and an atom containing the state. state does contain the key:
+Runs the reducer function rf over the content rf is a function of two arguments, value and an atom containing the state.
+State does contain the key:

 	{:key key :val val}